EO-DataHub/eodhp-guide/services/data-adaptors.md

 Adaptor code is version controlled in the [EO-DataHub/commercial-data-adaptors](https://github.com/EO-DataHub/commercial-data-adaptors) repository.

 New versions are released by following the release process described in the repository's README.
+Deploying adaptors is a manual one time process that must be done when all dependncies are deployed and workspaces for data providers are created.